petarrad/bashScripts/linux-mm.md

 The term “memory management” refers to the mechanisms implemented by an operating system to provide applications with memory-related services.

+Memory management is the heart of operating systems; it is crucial for both programming and system administration.
+Memory management is one of the most complex activity done by Linux kernel.
+Best approach to learn it would be to read the code.

 ## Structure of the Linux memory management

 Memory management services in the Linux are built on a programming foundation that includes a peripheral device called __Memory Management Unit (MMU).__